-Hi I was in your shop last Saturday and you show me some of your Hydroponics kits and I like the Gravity fed system which I will get but start small first I was wandering can I put this in a greenhouse.
+"Hi!
+I was in your shop last Saturday and you showed me some of your Hydroponics kits and I liked the Gravity fed system which I will grab.
+Starting small first, could I put this system in a greenhouse?"

 We make shade frames that are easy to assemble out of aluminium box section.

 A 1.5m x 1m x 2m high with shade cloth is $199* and the 3m x 2mx 2m high is $399*

 We use 40% shade cloth (hard to find) as we want to get rid of pests, keep the airflow high, protect the plants from high infra red radiation on hot days, and from heavy winds and pelting rain.

 We can also attach plastic roofing to the top and only shade cloth to the sides.

 Shade cloth is good for keeping the pests off the crop.

 Plastic roofing is good for protection from the heavy rain in summer but for the hottest months we still use some shade cloth either under or over the roofing to take the 'sting' out of the sun, probably from about November to February.

 Our goal is to ventilate enough to keep the air as fresh as outside, but a few degrees cooler than outside.

 We can also provide a misting system on a thermostat to give a spray on the plants if the temperature goes over a set temperature (perhaps 35 degrees)